FrancescoMonaco/PhDPresentation/slides.md

 transition: fade
 ---

+# The Setting

+- Similarity search is a fundamental task where we want to find the most similar elements in a collection of elements.

+- In particular, we are interested in the Near Neighbor Search (ANNS) problem.

+   - Given a set of points and a query point, we want to find the point in the set that is closest to the query point.
+   - This procedure is used in many applications like time series analysis, Minimum Spanning Tree, recommender systems.

+---
+transition: fade
+---

 # The Problem
 A continuos increase in the volume of data

- - Many similarity search algorithms scale with super linear behaviors
+ - Many similarity search algorithms scale with super linear behaviors.
- - We need to find efficient techniques to deal with this data
+ - We need to find efficient techniques to deal with this data.
- - We want to have theoretical guarantees on the performance of our algorithms and the quality of the results
+ - We want to have theoretical guarantees on the performance of our algorithms and the quality of the results.

 ---
 transition: fade